UnnamedProjects/mutojs/README.md

 // muto and action functions can only be imported in server components export const { deleteTag } = muto.actions

-// but types can be imported in both client or server export type AppMuto = typeof muto
+// but types can be imported in both client and server export type AppMuto = typeof muto
 ```